CSS RegEx Attribute Selectors

 In this example, the caret symbol ^ is used for matching the start of the expression, and (AB) is a group of characters.
 So, with ^(AB) we match every word that starts with “AB”.
 Now it’s more easy for you to understand the usage of RegEx, isn’t it?

 But is RegEx a useful thing to use in CSS?
-Every programming concept is welcome to be used in CSS, even if CSS is not a programming language.
+Every programming concept is welcome to be used in CSS, even if CSS is not a programming language, as I said earlier.

 RegEx is very powerful and has many other special characters.
 In (almost) any programming language you’ll find some types of RegEx.